© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Image © Fairline Boats Plc

-Upholstered furniture and beds installed on passenger-carrying marine vessels need to comply with guidelines published by the International Maritime Organisation in order to meet Chapter II-2 of the International Convention for the Safety of Life at Sea, 1974 (SOLAS 1974).
+Upholstered furniture and beds installed on passenger-carrying marine vessels need to comply with guidelines published by the International Maritime Organisation in order to meet Chapter II-2 ('Fire protection, fire detection and fire extinction') of the International Convention for the Safety of Life at Sea, 1974 (SOLAS 1974).
 The actual requirements and test methods are published in a document called the ‘Fire Test Procedures 2010’ (FTP).
 It is of paramount importance for the safety of passengers and crew on board ship that all furniture, beds and bedding are fully compliant with the SOLAS convention and that any fire tests to show compliance are properly conducted.
 The FTP Code provides requirements for the conduct of fire tests.

 (Note: The FTP Code also specifies flammability testing requirements for floorcoverings, ceiling and deck materials, wall coverings and curtains or drapes.
 These are not covered in this article.)